Marie-Odile P. Fortier, Ph.D.

 2018-2022: Assistant Professor, Department of Civil and Environmental Engineering, UC Merced

-2015-2018: Assistant Professor, Department of Forest and Natural Resources Management, SUNY ESF
+2015-2018: Assistant Professor, Department of Forest and Natural Resources Management, SUNY ESFEducation:

 PhD Environmental Engineering, University of Kansas (2015)